richardho200/classification-fairness/README.md

 # Classification Fairness on improving the prediction of Criminals’ recidivate
-UC Santa Cruz-Fall 2023 Quarter Independent Study Advised by Luca de Alfaro
+UC Santa Cruz-Fall 2023 Quarter Independent Study advised by Dr. Luca de Alfaro

 Using Python libraries to develop algorithms for improved classification fairness.
 Conducted literature reviews on analysis of past research works on decision tree divergence issues.